wolfv6/keybrd/doc/keybrd_library_developer_guide.md

         void printArray( char* array);
 ```
 * In constructor's initialization list, use same names for fields and constructor parameters.
-* Do not use new or malloc (making memory leaks impossible).
+* Do not use new or malloc (make memory leaks impossible).
 * Document class interface in .h file, above the class declaration.
 * Code should be self-documenting.
 A simple function with a good name needs no comment.
 * Code is automatically formatted before being pushed to the keybrd repository.